Towards Deployable OCR models for Indic languages

-We conduct an empirical study of different CTC-based based models for word and line recognition, for 13 Indian languages.
-Our study concludes that CRNN, that uses a CNN for feature representation and a dedicated RNN-based sequential encoder works the best.
-Using existing text detection tools and our recognition models, we build page OCR pipelines and show that our approach works better than two popular OCR tools for most of the languages.
-We create font rendered synthetic word image samples and train word recognition models for 3 languages.
-We conduct a transfer learning experiment where we analyze how the performance of models trained purely on synthetic data improves, when fine-tuned on real data.
-Our results show that models pretrained on synthetic data and then fine tuned with half of the real training data perform equally well as the models trained on whole of the real data.
-The results suggests that, font rendered synthetic samples is a good alternative to real data to train text recognition models for low resource languages.
-We also introduce a new public dataset for cropped word/line recognition in 13 Indian languages, that has more than 1.2 million annotated words in total.
-We believe our our study and the \textit{Mozhi} dataset will encourage research on OCR of Indian languages. \begin{acks} We thank all the stakeholders of the government of India OCR consortium whose efforts resulted in the creation of the large scale internal data set we use in this study.
-We thank the late Phanindra, Rajan, Nandini, Varun, Silar,and Aradhana who were instrumental in coordinating Indian language OCR related activities at IIIT Hyderabad.
-This work is funded by MeitY, government of India.
-Minesh Mathew is supported by TCS research fellowship. \end{acks}
+We empirically study different CTC-based word and line recognition models in 13 Indian languages.
+Our study concludes that CRNN, which uses a CNN for feature representation and a dedicated RNN-based sequential encoder, works best.
+Using existing text detection tools and our recognition models, we build page level OCR pipeline and show that our approach works better than two popular OCR tools for most of the languages.
+We also introduce a new public \textit{Mozhi} dataset for cropped word/line recognition in 13 Indian languages with more than 1.2 million annotated words.
+Additionally, we provide APIs for our page level OCR models and web-based applications that integrate these APIs to digitize Indic printed documents.
+We believe our study, the \textit{Mozhi} dataset, and available APIs will encourage research on OCR of Indian languages.